 Category Description Example

-н House number 18
+Н House number 18

 Р Street prefix direction P is present if any of these conditions are satisfied: North

 The candidate pre-directional matches the input pre-directional.
 The candidate post-directional matches the input pre-directional after pre- and post-directionals are swapped.
 The input does not have a pre-directional.

 N Street name Merivale

 Т Street type St

-Category Description Example S Street suffix direction S in result code is present if any of these conditions are satisfied: W The candidate post-directional matches the input post-directional.
+Category Description Example

+S Street suffix direction W

+S in result code is present if any of these conditions are satisfied:

+The candidate post-directional matches the input post-directional.

 The candidate pre-directional matches the input post-directional after pre- and post-directionals are swapped.

-The input does not have a post-directional. С City name South Brisbane Z Postal code 4101 A, G, or U Database type used to obtain the match. • A-Street Range Address database. • U-Customer (user-defined) database.
+The input does not have a post-directional.

+С City name South Brisbane

+Z Postal code 4101

+A, G, or U Database type used to obtain the match.
 A

+A-Street Range Address database.

+G-G-NAF Point Address Dictionary (Australia only).

+U-Customer (user-defined) database.